reyrove/fortran/basic examples/Thomas Algorithm for Tridiagonal Systems of Equations/README.md

-# Thomas Algorithm for Solving Tridiagonal Systems
+# Thomas Algorithm for Solving Tridiagonal Systems of Equations

+## Overview

-This program demonstrates the implementation of the **Thomas Algorithm** to solve a system of linear equations that arises from a tridiagonal matrix.
-This algorithm is efficient and widely used for solving tridiagonal systems, commonly found in numerical methods such as finite difference methods for partial differential equations.
+The **Thomas Algorithm** is a specialized method for solving a system of linear equations represented by a tridiagonal matrix.
+This matrix structure appears frequently in numerical methods, particularly in solving partial differential equations using finite difference methods.

-## Program Overview

-The program solves a system of linear equations of the form:

-\[
-A \cdot x = b
-\]

-where `A` is a tridiagonal matrix, and `b` is the right-hand side vector.
-The matrix `A` has the form:
+This program demonstrates the use of the Thomas Algorithm to solve a system of equations \(A \cdot x = b\), where \(A\) is a tridiagonal matrix, \(b\) is the right-hand side vector, and \(x\) is the solution vector.

+The matrix \(A\) for a system of \(n\) equations is structured as follows:

 \[
 A = \begin{bmatrix}